celery/kombu/docs/userguide/simple.rst

     >>> connection = BrokerConnection()

-The connection will not be established yet, as the connection is established as soon as its needed.
+The connection will not be established yet, as the connection is established when needed.
 If you want to explicitly establish the connection you have to call the :meth:`~kombu.connection.BrokerConnection.connect` method::